ymese/wp-react-toolkits/wp-react-popup/README.md

 To get started with this cool project, do this:

-1. `npm install --save npm i wp-react-toolkits`
+1. `npm install --save wp-react-toolkit`

 ## Highlighting Demo for the Site